How To Protect Yourself From SMS Phishing

 There are many ways to have your personal information stolen from your mobile phone.
 One of the most prevalent ways of these cyber attacks is SMS phishing.

-SMS phishing (smishing) is the act of sending an SMS message containing a suspicious link to the target mobile user.
+Also known as smishing, is the act of sending an SMS message containing a suspicious link to the target mobile user.
 Once clicked, the link gains access to the victim’s personal data such as credit card information or passwords.
 These links can also install malware on the victim’s phone, allowing hackers to steal additional information.

 We’ve all received transactional and verification messages before.
 Usually, banks call to verify your credentials before letting you conduct transactions over the phone.
 Remember that financial institutions never ask for personal information over SMS like your recent transactions, card pin, credit card number, and so on.
+So if you receive a similsar message, chance are it's a spam text.

 If a message asks you to take action immediately or creates a sense of urgency, do not respond.
 Carefully evaluate the source of the message and check whether it is from a known source.
 If not, then ignore the message.